-In this blog post, therefore, I’m going to describe the most recent IRS wealth statistics on the top quarter of one percent—they’ve been available for a couple of months—and point out some of most interesting features that pop out.
+In this blog post, therefore, I’m going to describe the most recent IRS wealth statistics on the top one percent—the data comes from 2013—and point out some of most interesting features that pop out.

 Note: At the end of this blog post, I provide a link you can use to grab the IRS Excel spreadsheet that holds the data.